This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 You will find many more museums in Washington DC, so if you’re interested in exploring outside of the National Mall there are many other areas you can go to.

-I’ve gone to the Natural History Museum, the Air and Space Museum, The United States Holocaust Memorial Museum, The National Gallery of Art, and the Portrait Gallery.
+A few of my favorite museums to date are the Natural History Museum, the Air and Space Museum, The United States Holocaust Memorial Museum, The National Gallery of Art, and the Portrait Gallery.

-Museums (except for the Portrait Museum which closes at 7 p.m.) will close at 5 or 5:30 p.m.
+Museums (except for the Portrait Museum which closes at 7 p.m.) will close around 5 or 5:30 p.m.

 Dinner on a Rooftop Terrace